Managing Northern Corn Leaf Blight Race Shifts (Crop Insights)

 |1sht1 is a dominant inhibitor of Ht2, Ht3, and Htn1 (but not of Ht1) in some parent lines.|

-The resistant phenotype which appears with Ht1, Ht2 and Ht3 genes is tissue chlorosis, where normal green color begins to change to a yellow hue in leaf lesions (Figure 3, left).
-These NLB lesions are slower to develop, and there are fewer spores produced per lesion.
+The resistant phenotype which appears with Ht1, Ht2 and Ht3 genes is tissue chlorosis, where normal green color begins to change to a yellow hue in leaf lesions (Figure 3).
+These Northern Leaf Blight lesions are slower to develop, and there are fewer spores produced per lesion.

 With the Ht4 gene, a chlorotic "halo" appears around the lesions, which are somewhat smaller in size and fewer in frequency.

-The Htn1 gene prolongs the latent period before lesions occur; fewer and smaller lesions develop with fewer spores produced per lesion.
+The Htn1 gene prolongs the latent period before lesions occur; fewer and smaller Northern Leaf Blight lesions develop with fewer spores produced per lesion.
 The plant is able to maintain its health longer even with the disease organism present (Figure 3, right).

 |Figure 3.
 Ht1 "chlorotic" reaction - slower to develop and fewer spores produced/lesion||HtN type reaction - fewer, smaller lesions develop; fewer spores produced/lesion|